ttres/web-demo-wiki/Home.md

 Now, modify config.php with the new database server hostname, username, password, and database name.

-**STEP 4 - Create an ElastiCache Memcached Instance**
+**STEP 4 - Create an ElastiCache Memcached Cluster**

 We use ElastiCache to resolve the session sharing issue between multiple web servers.
-In the ElastiCache console, launch an ElastiCache with Memcache (just 1 single node is enough) and obtain the endpoint information.
-Please make sure that the security group being used on the ElastiCache instance allows inbound connection from your EC2 instance.
+In the ElastiCache console, launch an ElastiCache cluster with Memcached (just 1 single node is enough) and obtain the endpoint information.
+Please make sure that the security group being used on the ElastiCache cluster allows inbound connection from your EC2 instance.

 On the web server, configure php.ini to use Memcached for session sharing.